abhindra-0458/Weather-Companion/README.md

 - EJS
 - dotenv (for environment variables)

-This project combines practical web development with real-world API integration to deliver a useful and user-friendly weather advisory platform.`,
+This project combines practical web development with real-world API integration to deliver a useful and user-friendly weather advisory platform.